cwerder/chowtime/README.md

 Run mongod --dbpath=/Users/cj/data/db when mongodb fails to start.

 Run seedfood script if you want to seed the database with food options.

+Run ng build --watch to have the client-side project automatically push saved files to dist on reload.